ZaymonFC/Notes/Work/onboarding.md

     class end
 ```
 I hate it when the architecture forces you to use constructs even when you don't need one.
 I guess it comes down to an argument of special case versus generic with constraints.

+Time to sync up with ben and discuss the questions outlined above.

+### PropertyMe Integration
+- What does this even mean any more?
+- To what capacity will this be supported
+- How is it expressed in the system today?

+### TODOS
+- [ ] Deprecate usage of `CompanyAccountModel` in AdminModels.